 You may also be able to find an online savings account that could pay you more in interest.

-The good news is that while $10,000 of debt can be daunting, it doesn’t have to take forever to pay off.
+The good news is that while it may seem daunting to pay off $10,000 of debt, it doesn’t have to take forever.
 In fact, you may be able to do so quicker while saving money in the process.